Tunisia says foiled plot to kidnap local Jews

-TUNIS Tunisian police have arrested four people for allegedly plotting to kidnap local Jews for ransom, an official said on Thursday, stoking insecurity in the dwindling Jewish community after last year's "Arab Spring" revolt led to a resurgence of Islamists.
+TUNIS Tunisian security forces arrested four people for allegedly plotting to kidnap local Jews and hold them for ransom, an Interior Ministry official said on Thursday.

-There are less than 2,000 Jews in Tunisia, mostly living in the town of Zarzis and the nearby island of Djerba in the south of the country.
+There are less than 2,000 Jews in Tunisia, mostly living in Zarzis and the nearby island of Djerba in the south of the country.

-"The security forces intercepted a plan to kidnap young Jews in Zarzis.
+"The security forces aborted a plan to kidnap young Jews in Zarzis.
 Police arrested four young men and seized two weapons," the official, Lofi Hidouri, told Reuters.

 Perez Trabelsi, head of the Jewish community in Djerba, said a policeman was among the four arrested.